Registration Support for ME & NRE Courses

 ME 6407 Course Restrictions, Robotics

-- Section AMZ - Students who are Amazon Fellows.
-No permits.
+• Section AMZ - Students who are Amazon Fellows can register.
+No permits issued for this section.

-- Section A - Students with a home school of ME.
-Permits can be requested during phase 2 only.
+• Section A - Students with a home school of ME.
+Permits can be requested during phase 2 only for students outside of ME.

-- Section ROB - Students who are in the robotics program who have a home school other than ME.
+• Section ROB - Students who are in the robotics program who have a home school other than ME can register without a permit.

-- Section Q - Distance learning students only, with a home school of ME.
-Permits can be requested during phase 2 only.
+• Section Q - Distance learning students only, with a home school of ME can register without a permit.
+Non-ME home school students can request permits during phase 2 only.

 ME 6705 Course Restrictions, Mechatronics